Diseases of esophagus and stomach

 - Oncologic and surgical treatment of patients with esophageal cancer and gastric cancer with focus on morbidity, complications and quality of life.

 - Treatment of patients with benign esophageal diseases (perforations, achalasia, diverticula)

 - Treatment of hiatal hernias and incisional hernias

 These goals can be facilitated by participating in studies.
 A focus will also be translational research aiming at identifying sensitive biomarkers for early detection of cancer.

 - Continual monitoring of complications and survival (quality assurance) following resection for esophageal- and gastric cancer

-- Continuous biobanking of blood samples and tumor tissue ((esophageal cancer (n= 380), gastric cancer (n=260)) to a biobank since 2013 for research purposes.
+- Continuous biobanking of blood samples and tumor tissue from esophageal cancer and gastric cancer since 2013 for research purposes.
 Analyses of biobank material have been ongoing since 2019.

 - A pilot project on to studying microcirculatory changes in the gastric tube before, under and after surgery for esophageal cancer has been completed.
 Results are planned for publication.

 - NeoRes II, Scandinavian multicenter randomized study evaluating effect of awaiting surgery after chemoradiotherapy (CROSS regimen) for 4-6 versus 10-12 weeks is terminated and some results have been published.

 - The INNOVATION study.
 European randomised multicenter study, in which patients with HER-2 positive gastric cancer were randomized in three arms for i) chemotherapy, ii) chemotherapy with trastuzumab or iii) chemotherapy with trastuzumab+pertuzumab.
 End point is overall survival.
 EORTC study.
 Inclusion is still ongoing.